 Can I smoke onboard?

 All our ships are non-smoking, which means you can only smoke in designated areas of the open deck.
-As for e-cigarettes, you can use these in the designated areas on deck.
-Please note, in the United Arab Emirates, Thailand and Singapore e-cigarettes are banned and will be confiscated at the airport.
+The same goes for e-cigarettes.
+Please be aware that e-cigarettes are banned in certain countries and will be confiscated at the airport.
 Make sure to check the Foreign Office website for the latest updates.

 What is a tender port?

 It’s not always possible to tie a ship up at a dock.
 If this is the case, we’ll anchor a little way out from the shore, and use tender boats to get you to and from the ship.
 Tender ports are indicated in the itinerary where possible.
 You’ll still get plenty of time in the port, plus you can use the tender services to go back and forth from the ship as much as you like.
-Guests with disabilities or mobility issues will need to have some independent mobility to step in and out of the tender boat as our crew aren’t allowed to lift you.
-Go to our Customer Welfare page for more information.
+Guests with disabilities or mobility issues will need to have some independent mobility to step in and out of the tender boat, as our crew aren’t allowed to lift you.
+Go to our Assisted Travel page for more information.